zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 The opposite was winning.
 In droplets.
 In pages.
 Hence the opposition Sena Dhurukamu says.
 Someone is the Earhath.

-[APZ 68.2] (#apz68 .2) {#apz68 .2 .ref .apz} "behaving” means behaving. dwelling
+[APZ 68.2] (#apz68 .2) {#apz68 .2 .ref .apz} "behaving" means behaving. dwelling
 Carat, hold postures.
 Control.
 Depend.
-“Views from Views Waraddah was not taken” is someone's December view Bindunahu was born in Sasindunahu, and he was burned with a fire called wisdom Also, they do not counter the view from the views
+"Views from Views Waraddah was not taken" is someone's December view Bindunahu was born in Sasindunahu, and he was burned with a fire called wisdom Also, they do not counter the view from the views
 And those who do not take sight of sight.
 Aftermath You, Among Them